 Contact Information in an HR Generalist Resume

-Most US resumes for human resource, in general, will follow a standard for mentioning your contact details.
+Most US resumes for human resources follow a set standard for writing your contact details.

 Why?
 Think about it.

-Bottom line: stick with just the area/city.
+So stick with just the city and state.

 How to Write the Job Title in your HR Resume?

 Right after the contact information section in your HR resume comes your profile title.